 Copper Steer Steakhouse

 Slip on some cowboy boots and head over to one of Safford's top-notch steakhouses.
 Select a cut from the speciality list and watch it cook over the fiery open pit or opt for mouthwatering slow-cooked mesquite-smoked baby-back ribs so tender it falls off the bone.

 Core Kitchen & Wine Bar

-An open kitchen, unparalleled views, and Accenture Match Play's home course only yards away invite diners to this intimate destination.
+An open kitchen and unparalleled views invite diners to this intimate destination.
 The Ritz-Carlton's signature restaurant offers up dishes inspired by the Southwest, including sunchoke soup, beef tenderloin and jumbo prawn, and peaches and cream.

 The Ritz-Carlton, Dove Mountain

 For more than 80 years, the Cow Palace has served up traditional American fare, such as steaks, prime rib, chicken-fried steak, and grilled salmon, in a casual Western atmosphere.
 Even "The Duke" found it irresistible—just check out the autographed photos lining the walls.
 Open 7 days a week 7 a.m.–8 p.m.

 Three mountain ranges serve as a backdrop for the Coyote Grill, which is nestled on top of one of Green Valley's premier golf courses—San Ignacio.
 Featuring daily specials specifically designed to accommodate a variety of tastes, this American-style restaurant has quickly become a popular gathering place.

 Located just south of the entrance to Tucson Mountain Park, this charming café offers breakfast and lunch Mon.–Sun. and dinner—including a fish fry—on Fri. and Sat. nights.
 Try the mesquite pancakes, frybread tacos, and Sonoran meat loaf.